 Patients who have already had cataract surgery and are still wearing glasses can also benefit from correction of their residual refractive errors.

 At your consultation a comprehensive ocular examination is necessary to ensure patients are suitable for laser surgery.

 35 Years of History

 Professor Ioannis Pallikaris, in 1986, coined the term, “laser in situ keratomileusis (LASIK) for Eye Surgery that involves the creation of a thin corneal flap and by using the Eximer laser, reshapes the corneal tissue under the flap to correct the eyes refraction.

 LASIK surgery has overcome the issues of pain and delayed healing associated with corneal surface laser, known as PRK.

 Because LASIK and SMILE allow for rapid recovery, a prospective randomized trial has found in favor of same-session bilateral surgery.

 Patient selection by Comprehensive Assessment

-The major complications from LASIK surgery can be eliminated if detection of unstable eye tissue is made.
-These patients are best excluded from LASIK treatment.
-This process of patient selection is through a comprehensive examination of you and your eyes.
+The process of patient selection is through a comprehensive examination of your eyes.
 This may require more than one examination if you have been using Contact Lenses.